AerialRobotics-IITK/inter_iit_uav_guided_ugv/README.md

 `roslaunch offboard offboard_node.launch`

 ##  Running the prius_controller
-Change the path of file world1.csv (/prius_controller/testing/world1.csv) in the file straight_file.py in the line 82 corresponding to the location in your PC
+Change the path of file world1.csv (/prius_controller/testing/world1.csv) in the file straight_file.py in line 82 corresponding to the location in your PC